Retirement Tax Savings Calculator

 How to Use This Tool:

-- Choose Retirement account and Tax treatment.
-Workplace plans, SIMPLE plans, IRAs, and manual limits use different 2026 contribution limits, catch-up rules, match eligibility, and phaseout checks.
+- Set Retirement account and Tax treatment.
+Workplace plans, SIMPLE plans, IRAs, and manual limits use different 2026 limit rules, while pre-tax, Roth, and after-tax choices decide whether a current deduction is possible.

 - Enter Filing status, Age at year end, Annual compensation or MAGI before this contribution, Planned employee contribution, and Already contributed this year.
-The summary and Limit & Match tab show whether the planned amount is within the selected remaining limit.
+The summary badge and Limit & Match tab will show whether the planned amount is capped.

-- Select a Federal tax method.
-The 2026 bracket methods compare federal tax before and after the deductible amount, while Manual marginal federal rate applies the entered rate directly to the deductible amount.
+- Choose a Federal tax method.
+The standard-deduction and custom-deduction bracket methods recompute 2026 federal tax before and after the deductible amount.
+Manual marginal federal rate applies the entered rate directly.

-- Set Saver's Credit status and, for match-eligible plans, choose an Employer match formula.
-Open Advanced for pay periods remaining, prior-year FICA wages for the Roth catch-up rule, payroll-tax treatment, vesting percentage, projection years, and annual return assumption.
+- Set Saver's Credit status and, for match-eligible plans, the Employer match formula.
+Open Advanced for pay periods remaining, prior-year FICA wages for the 2026 Roth catch-up rule, payroll-tax treatment, match vesting, projection years, and annual return assumption.

 Interpreting Results:

-Total tax-year benefit combines modeled federal income-tax savings, optional state/local tax savings, optional payroll-tax savings, and the Saver's Credit.
-Read it with Allowed employee contribution and Deductible or pre-tax amount, because over-limit dollars, Roth treatment, after-tax treatment, IRA phaseouts, or forced Roth catch-up treatment can reduce the part that receives a current deduction.
+Total tax-year benefit is the headline tax result.
+It adds federal income-tax savings, optional state or local savings, optional payroll-tax savings, and any modeled Saver's Credit.
+Read it next to Allowed employee contribution and Deductible or pre-tax amount, because an over-limit contribution, Roth treatment, after-tax treatment, IRA phaseout, or forced Roth catch-up amount can shrink the dollars that receive current deduction treatment.

-Net tax-year cost is the allowed employee contribution minus the modeled tax benefit.
-It is a tax-year planning figure, not a guarantee of paycheck withholding.
-The Paycheck Impact tab separates current withholding tax shield from the Saver's Credit, because the credit is normally realized on the tax return rather than in each paycheck.
+Net tax-year cost is the allowed employee contribution minus the total tax-year benefit.
+It is not the same as the per-paycheck change.
+The Paycheck Impact tab separates current withholding savings from the Saver's Credit because that credit is normally settled on the tax return rather than in each paycheck.

 Technical Details: